Michael0x2a/curated-programming-resources/resources.md

 - Online courses:
     - MIT Open Courseware has a few:
-        - [Practical Programming in C][c-mit-practical] - for beginners.
+        - [Practical Programming in C][c-mit-practical]
+          For beginners.
-        - [Introduction to C Memory Management and C++ Object-Oriented Programming][c-mit-intro] - geared towards people with prior experience in a programming language that is not C or C++.
+        - [Introduction to C Memory Management and C++ Object-Oriented Programming][c-mit-intro]
+          Geared towards people with prior experience in a programming language that is not C or C++.
-        - [Effective Programming in C and C++][c-mit-effective] - similar to the above.
+        - [Effective Programming in C and C++][c-mit-effective]
+          Similar to the above.
 - Video tutorials: N/A
 - Interactive tutorials:
+    - [Learn-C][c-learn-c]
-    - [Learn-C][c-learn-c] - an interactive online guide that teaches you basic C step-by-step.
+      An interactive online guide that teaches you basic C step-by-step.
 - Books and tutorials (online):
-   -  [Learn C The Hard Way][c-lcthw] - part of the "Learn X the Hard Way" series.
+   -  [Learn C The Hard Way][c-lcthw]
+      Part of the "Learn X the Hard Way" series.
 Assumes you have prior programming experience.
 Currently incomplete, in progress.
-   -  [C Programming][c-c-programming] - via wikibooks.
+   -  [C Programming][c-c-programming]
+      One of Wikibooks' featured books.
+Tends to focus on teaching mainly syntax.
+A good starting point and reference.
-   -  [Build Your Own Lisp](http://www.buildyourownlisp.com/) - walks you through how to write a Lisp interpreter in C, teaching both languages simultaneously.
+   -  [Build Your Own Lisp][c-lisp]
+      Walks you through how to write a Lisp interpreter in C, teaching both languages simultaneously.
     - [More free books][c-more]
 - Books (paper):
-    - [The C Programming Language][c-c-lang] - the definitive guide to C. Also known as K&R, after the authors.
+    - [The C Programming Language][c-c-lang]
+      The definitive guide to C. Also known as K&R, after the authors.
-    - [The Definitive C Book Guide and List][c-so-definitive] - a very well-maintained list of recommended books and resources on StackOverflow.
+    - [The Definitive C Book Guide and List][c-so-definitive]
+      A very well-maintained list of recommended books and resources on StackOverflow.
 Every book listed on this page is highly-recommended.
 - Exercises: N/A

   [c-mit-practical]: http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-087-practical-programming-in-c-january-iap-2010/